 Viewers will move between locations with the green arrows.
 Everyone begins in the Introduction to the Biosphere 2 location and will then pass into the Rainforest locations.
 Once there, movement is guided by the green arrows.
-There is also the option to move around to other locations using an icon at the bottom right.
+There is also the option to move around to other locations using the layered square icon at the bottom right.
+This will bring up the navigation bar shown at the top of this page.

 Viewers are encouraged to explore, to click, to read, to revisit, and to pass through all of the locations.
 Each location is listed below with central themes so that instructors can choose to highlight one or more areas that align with the curriculum.

 Accessibility Features: Students can hear the text being read with the icon to the top right of the text frame.

-They can control the voice speed and the voice.
-They can also use the icons at the top right of the text reader to translate the text into many different languages and control the size of the font.
+Using the icons at the top right of the text reader, viewers can control the voice speed and type, font size, and can translate the text into many different languages.

-ThingLink Accessbility Player This link provides an accessible version of the Biosphere 2 Virtual Field Trip that works with screen readers.
+ThingLink Accessbility Player

+This link provides an accessible version of the Biosphere 2 Virtual Field Trip that works with screen readers.
 There are a variety of controls shown below and they include dyslexia-friendly viewing, adjustable contrast, adjustable cursor size, reading mask, screen reader, and more.

 Arizona Standards Addressed

 Core Ideas of Knowing Science

-Physical Science Core Ideas:
+Physical Science Core Ideas

 P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.

-Earth and Space Science:
+Earth and Space Science Core Ideas

 E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate.

-Life Science Core Ideas:
+Life Science Core Ideas

 - L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. - L4: The unity and diversity of organisms, living and extinct, is the result of evolution.

-The Core Ideas of Using Science U1: Scientists explain phenomena using evidence obtained from observations and or scientific investigations.
+The Core Ideas of Using Science

+- U1: Scientists explain phenomena using evidence obtained from observations and or scientific investigations.
 Evidence may lead to developing models and or theories to make sense of phenomena.
-As new evidence is discovered, models of theories can be revised.
-Broad Standards:
+As new evidence is discovered, models of theories can be revised. - U3: Applications of Science often have both positive and negative ethical, social, economic, and/ or political implications.